ipetkov/crane/docs/API.md

 * `outputHashes`: a mapping of package-source to the sha256 of the (unpacked) download.
 Useful for supporting fully offline evaluations.
   - Default value: `[]`
+* `overrideVendorGitCheckout`: a function that will be called on every unique checkout vendored from a git repository, which allows for modifying the derivation which will unpack the cargo crates found in the checkout (e.g. to patch the crate sources).
+It will be called with the following
+  parameters:
+  1. A list of the `Cargo.lock` entries for each package which shares the same repo URL and revision to checkout (to allow conditional overrides based on the repo/checkout etc.)
+  1. The default `downloadCargoPackageFromGit` derivation
+  - Default value: `_ps: drv: drv`

 #### Output attributes
 * `config`: the configuration entires needed to point cargo to the vendored